chromecide/Flux-Node/README.md

     	console.log(myFluxNode);
     });

-You can now telnet to 127.0.0.1:8081 (not tat you could do anything effectively, but you should see an init message from the server)
+You can now telnet to 127.0.0.1:8081 (not that you could do anything effectively, but you should see an init message from the server)

 ### Create a Basic Node does nothing, but connects to another Node